 Please validate the syntax of your YAML file.
 Don't use tabs.
 And if all fails, contact support.

-Platform leverages the powerful AWS Infrastructure.
-We can deploy your site in a datacenter that is very close to your target audience.
+Platform leverages the power of public cloud infrastructures like AWS, Microsoft Azure, or Huawei/Orange.
+We can deploy your site in a region that is very close to your target audience.

 'sh' is the short version of shell.